Rabbi and Staff

 execdirector@cbhatlanta.org | Ext.
 5

 "The thing I have found most compelling about working with the musicians of CBH is their thirst for fusing all sorts of different sounds in interesting ways," Will says.
 "We somehow manage to successfully navigate a number of different stylistic roads, merging many varied traditions (Jewish and otherwise) with popular song, world music, ancient chant and all sorts of sounds you'd never expect to hear in a synagogue.
-I think this musical audacity is directly attributable to the culture of the congregation; incredible leadership; a group of singers and instrumentalists with the focus, energy, dedication and desire to work to create something really unique; and, not least, the interpretive spirit of Reconstructionist Judaism.
+I think this musical audacity comes from a unique combination of things: the culture of the congregation; strong and open leadership; a group of singers and instrumentalists with the focus, energy, dedication and desire to work to create something really unique; and, not least, the interpretive spirit of Reconstructionist Judaism.
 It's an honor and an incredible pleasure to be a part of this group."

 Outside of work, Anquenetta enjoys going for long walks, reading, arts and crafts, and spending time with treasured friends and family.